-EHS administers the University’s Respiratory Protection Program (RPP) (refer to Procedure 14-4).
+EHS administers the University’s Respiratory Protection Program (RPP).
 The RPP includes all University faculty, staff and students who must wear respirators as determined by EHS due to the infeasibility of successful controls or containment.
 The RPP also includes individuals who choose to wear respirators for additional comfort and/or protection in the performance of their job duties.
 Departments shall provide respirators for the faculty, staff or student member when such equipment is necessary as determined by EHS and coordinate initial medical clearance and annual medical evaluations for respirator users with UVa WorkMed.
 EHS in consultation with the department will determine:

 - The need or prudence of respiratory protection.